iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## pull request
 * pull requsts let you tell others about changes you have pushed to a branch in a repository on github.

+## push request
+* A push request would be the target repository requesting you to push your changes.